Bethlehem Brain Injury Lawyer

 How Long Do I Have to File a Traumatic Brain Injury Claim in Pennsylvania?

 Under 42 Pa.
-C.S.A. § 5524(2), Pennsylvania law generally gives you two years from the date of the injury to file a traumatic brain injury claim in the Keystone State.
+C.S.A. § 5524(2), Pennsylvania law generally gives you two years from the date of the injury to file a traumatic brain injury claim in the Keystone State – unless you’re a minor.
+If you are injured as a minor, the statute of limitations is tolled until you turn 18, which then gives you until your 20th birthday to file a claim.
 If you miss this deadline, you could waive your right to pursue compensation.
-This is why it’s important to speak to a Munley Law brain injury lawyer in Bethlehem as soon as possible.

 Do I Need a Lawyer to Handle a Traumatic Brain Injury Claim?